 Graduate assistantships in the department currently include a monthly salary of $725 and require 20 hours of work per week.
 Non-resident students who serve as graduate assistants will receive a non-resident tuition waiver and will be assessed the resident tuition rate, which is significantly lower.

 Competitive scholarships for incoming students are in the amount of $1,000 and are divided into two payments of $500 for the first two semesters of study.
 Non-resident students who are awarded a departmental scholarship also receive a non-resident tuition waiver for each semester of the award and will be assessed the resident tuition rate for those semesters.
 An applicant’s admissions application also serves as the application for scholarships.
 Selections are made on a competitive basis and are announced via e-mail in early-to-mid March for incoming students.

 Continuing students are invited to apply for scholarships each spring semester for funding in the following fall and/or spring semesters.
 These continuing students scholarships are provided by corporations, as well as former students and friends of the Department of Information and Operations Management.
 The scholarship amounts and eligibility criteria differ from one award to the other.
-Students will be notified via eCampus when the application cycle opens.
-Awards are usually announced in mid-March.
+Students will be notified via e-mail when the application cycle opens.
+Awards are usually announced in early April.